Dehradun: History

 Guru Ram Rai Darbar Sahib in 1858.
 The construction of the present building was completed in 1707.

 Dehradun itself derives its name from the historical fact that Ram Rai, the eldest son of the Seventh Sikh Guru Har Rai, set up his "Dera" (camp) in "dun" (valley) in 1676.
 This 'Dera Dun' later on became Dehradun.

 The Mughal Emperor Aurangzeb was highly impressed by the miraculous powers of charismatic Ram Rai.
 He asked the contemporary Maharaja of Garhwal, Fateh Shah to extend all possible help to Ram Rai.
 Initially, a Gurudwara (temple) was built in Dhamawala.
 The construction of the present building, Guru Ram Rai Darbar Sahib, was completed in 1707.
 There are portraits of gods, goddesses, saints, sages and religious stories on the walls.
 There are pictures of flowers and leaves, animals and birds, trees, similar faces with pointed noses and big eyes on the arches which are the symbol of the colour scheme of Kangra-Guler art and Mughal art.
-High minarets and round pinnacles are the models of Muslim architecture.
+High minarets and round pinnacles are the models of Muslimarchitecture.

 The huge pond in the front measuring 230 x 80 feet had dried up for want of water over the years.
 People had been dumping rubbish; it has been renovated and revived.

 In 1804 battles of Khurbura at Dehradun fought between Garhwal king Pradyuman shah and Gorakhali forces led by General Amar Singh thapa in which king Pradyuman shah died and came under control of Gorakha.
 In 1806 the Nepalese Commander Kaji Amar Singh Thapa under the central leadership of Prime Minister Mukhtiyar Bhimsen Thapa united many of the Indian territories that now fell under places such as Almora, Pathankot, Kumaon, Garhwal, Sirmur, Shimla, Kangra and Dehradun.

 Princely flag of Kingdom of Garhwal.
 Dehradun was part of the princely state of Garhwal before becoming part of British India after the Anglo-Nepalese War in 1816.

 On the western front Garhwal and parts of Himachal Pradesh up to Punjab and on the eastern front the state of Sikkim up to Darjeeling became parts of Nepal for a brief period until the British East India Company went to war from 1814 to 1816.
 The war ended with the signing of the Treaty of Sugauli where almost a third was ceded to British East India company.
 The British got Dehradun in 1816 and colonised Landour and Mussoorie in 1827–1828.